canton7/c-name-style/README.md

 Configuration
 -------------

-You configure CNameStyle using an ini file, which contains a set of rules.
+You configure c-name-style using an ini file, which contains a set of rules.
 Each rule looks something like this:

 ```ini